James J. Chou

 James J. Chou (周界文) is a Chinese American scientist and Professor of Biological Chemistry and Molecular Pharmacology at the Harvard Medical School.
-He is known for pioneering the use of Nuclear Magnetic Resonance (NMR) Spectroscopy to reveal the structural details of the membrane regions (transmembrane and membrane-proximal) of cell surface proteins, particularly those of immune receptors and viral membrane proteins.
+He is known for his use of Nuclear Magnetic Resonance (NMR) Spectroscopy to reveal the structural details of the membrane regions (transmembrane and membrane-proximal) of cell surface proteins, particularly those of immune receptors and viral membrane proteins.

 Biography

 James J. Chou was born in Shanghai, China, and immigrated to the United States to join his parents in 1984.
 He obtained his B.S. in physics from University of Michigan at Ann Arbor.
 He then received Ph.D. in Biophysics from the Harvard University, where he studied protein NMR spectroscopy under the supervision of Gerhard Wagner.
 Dr. Chou furthered his training in NMR by doing a postdoctoral fellowship in the lab of Adriaan Bax at the US National Institutes of Health.
 Dr. Chou joined the faculty at Harvard Medical School in 2003 and moved up the rank to tenured full professor in 2012.

-Dr. Chou currently resides in Belmont, Massachusetts.
-His father, Kuo-Chen Chou, is a well-known computational biophysicist who founded the Gordon Life Science Institute.
-His mother, Wei-Zhu Zhong, is also a scientist who worked at Upjohn, Pharmacia, and Pfizer.